SANTASDVL-ODDMAR-CODER/Termux-repository/README.md

 ```
 * Downlaod the basic packages with --> **pkg**

-# 🐍 Intsallling the python language
+# 🐍 Intsalling the python language
 🌸 Inctalling the python language for hight frame rate mobels

 ```